-The last couple of weeks in Edmonton have been engaging, rich and rewarding.
+The last couple of weeks in Edmonton have been engaging, challenging and rewarding.
 I feel energized coming off the last month - here’s the rundown.

 Edmonton’s future is exciting and it’s time we start shouting it from the rooftops - it’s the future that always matters the most.
 Our pasts and presents contain lessons, important traditions and give us strength for certain, but our future is what gets us out of bed every morning.
 Our future should be our purpose.